City Treasurer Michael Galvin

 The City Treasurer is elected for a term of four years and is paid a monthly salary of $300.
 The City Treasurer is responsible for the receipt, custody and management of funds, investment of funds and deposits of funds in accordance with the procedures set forth in Government Code Section 53630 et seq.

-Michael Galvin, first elected to the position of City Treasurer in November, 1987, is serving his sixth consecutive four-year term.
+Michael Galvin, first elected to the position of City Treasurer in November, 1987, is serving his eighth consecutive four-year term.
 Treasurer Galvin is a Certified Public Accountant and a Certified California Municipal Treasurer.

 Treasurer Galvin’s wife, Ernestine, is a retired school teacher who has taught in San Carlos, Redwood City and East Palo Alto grammar schools.
 They have three children, all of whom attended San Carlos public grammar schools.